Skip to main content

 Myth #5: There is no alternative to FCA Authorisation:

-Regulatory Hosting is attractive to firms that want to get up-and-running quickly, and within an organisation offering a robust regulatory infrastructure, who take care of risk, compliance and operational needs, and are responsible for the regulatory capital requirements.
+Regulatory Hosting is attractive to firms that want to get up-and-running quickly, and within an organisation offering a robust regulatory infrastructure, who takes care of risk, compliance and operational needs, and is responsible for the regulatory capital requirements.

-You can however ensure the fastest possible solution to becoming FCA Authorized by appointing experienced FCA consultants to steer you through the process, or by using a reputable Regulatory Hosting platform to expedite your route-to-market.
+You can, however, ensure the fastest possible solution to becoming FCA Authorised by appointing experienced FCA consultants to steer you through the process, or by using a reputable Regulatory Hosting platform to expedite your route-to-market.
 At RQC Group, we offer both FCA Authorisation and Regulatory Hosting solutions.

 [1] FCA applications for UK MiFID investment firms (agency asset managers), UK MiFID investment advisory firms and UK Alternative Investment Fund Managers.